StrangeBeeCorp/docs/docs/cortex/api/api-guide.md

 Both calls supports the `range` and `sort` query parameters declared in [paging and sorting details](#paging-and-sorting), and both return a JSON array of analyzer objects as described in [Analyzer Model section](#analyzer-model).

-If called by a user with only an `nalyzer` role, the `configuration` attribute is not included on the JSON objects.
+If called by a user with only an `analyze` role, the `configuration` attribute is not included on the JSON objects.

 ### Get Details About a Job
 This call allows a user with a `analyze` or `orgAdmin` role to get an analyzer's details.